 This has been the expert consensus for at least two decades!
 The advice applies to young and middle aged adults.
-It is especially relevant to people with mental health problems, who are known to have poor diets.
-Healthy eating aims to help prevent early death from cancers, heart disease and stroke, which are more common in people with schizophrenia and other mental illness.
+It is especially relevant to people with mental health conditions.
+Healthy eating helps to prevent early death from cancers, heart disease and stroke, which are more common in people with schizophrenia and other mental illnesses.
 It can also help prevent or manage obesity, diabetes, high cholesterol levels, osteoporosis, anaemia, dental disease constipation and haemorrhoids (or piles).
 The links below give lots more detail about healthy eating.

 We all have busy lives – a hectic work and home life can all put pressure on our time – so choosing convenience seems sensible.
 And a healthy appetite’s a good thing isn’t it?
 But do we always make the right choices when it comes to food?